Ethical SEO Consulting has been helping lawyers reach their potential in local search since 2010.

 With so many companies fighting for the same three-pack rankings the competition has gotten stiff over the years.

-At Ethical SEO Consulting we’re industry recognized local search experts and our founder, Casey Meraz is the author of the best selling book, How To Perform The Ultimate Local SEO Audit and Local Marketing For Personal Injury Lawyers [You can also find him speaking in 2020 at BEDLAM Legal Marketing Conference and the ABA TechShow]
+At Ethical SEO Consulting we’re industry recognized local search experts and our founder, Casey Meraz is the author of the best selling book, How To Perform The Ultimate Local SEO Audit and Local Marketing For Personal Injury Lawyers [You can also find him speaking in 2021 at BEDLAM Legal Marketing Conference and the ABA TechShow].
+He is also author of the popular article of Local SEO For Lawyers.

 We can help fix complicated issues that are preventing your firm from ranking in the three pack or local finder as well as help your law firm reach your marketing goals.